The Intellectual Property Review: Russia

 As mentioned above, the proper venue for the appellate proceeding depends on the nature of a dispute.

-For instance, decisions of the Chambers for Patent Disputes related to the patentability of inventions, utility models or industrial designs are appealed with the Russian Intellectual Property Court within three months
+For instance, decisions of the Chambers for Patent Disputes related to the patentability of inventions, utility models or industrial designs are appealed with the IP Court within three months.

-Decisions made by the Russian Intellectual Property Court in the first instance may be reviewed in cassation (appeal order) by the presidium of the Russian Intellectual Property Court.
+Decisions made by the IP Court in the first instance may be reviewed in cassation (appeal order) by the presidium of the IP Court.